Skip to main content

 Employment Pass

-• Issued for highly skilled positions.
+• Issued for skilled and professional expatriate positions.

 Temporary Employment Pass